What happened that day?

 An alternative anthem?

-The year 1981 was a time of great economic anxiety in New Zealand, which was characterised by rising unemployment, industrial strife and the Muldoon government’s wage and price freeze.
+The year 1981 was a time of great economic anxiety in New Zealand, which was characterised by rising unemployment, industrial strife and a growing resentment of the Muldoon government.
 On the social/political front an impending Springbok rugby tour of New Zealand carried with it the fear of massive civil unrest.
 This sense of unease was captured by the seminal Auckland band Blam Blam Blam, which, in July 1981, released ‘There is no depression in New Zealand’.

 The song’s biting, satirical lyrics, written by Richard Von Sturmer, struck a chord with the protest movement, and some adopted it as an unofficial national anthem.
 It was also commercially successful and went gold a month after its release.